Don't You Want Me: Background

-The lyrics were inspired after lead singer Philip Oakey read a photo-story in a teen-girl's magazine.
-Though the song had been conceived and recorded in the studio as a male solo, Oakey was inspired by the film A Star Is Born and decided to turn the song into a conflicting duet with one of the band's two teenage female vocalists.
+The lyrics were inspired after the Human League's lead vocalist Philip Oakey read a photo-story in a teen-girl's magazine.
+Though the song had been conceived and recorded in the studio as a male solo, Oakey was inspired by the American musical romantic drama film A Star Is Born (1976), and decided to turn the song into a conflicting duet with one of the band's two teenage female vocalists.
 Susan Ann Sulley was then asked to take on the role.
 Until then, she and the other female vocalist, Joanne Catherall, had only been assigned backing vocals; Sulley says she was chosen only through "luck of the draw".

 Musicians Jo Callis and Philip Adrian Wright created a synthesizer score to accompany the lyrics that was much harsher than the version that was actually released.
-Initial versions of the song were recorded but Virgin Records-appointed producer Martin Rushent was unhappy with them.
+Initial versions of the song were recorded but Virgin Records-appointed record producer Martin Rushent was unhappy with them.
 He and Callis remixed the track, giving it a softer, and in Oakey's opinion, "poppy" sound.
 Oakey hated the new version and thought it would be the weakest track on Dare, resulting in one of his infamous rows with Rushent.
 Oakey disliked it so much that it was relegated to the last track on side two of the album.

-Before the release of Dare, three of its tracks—"The Sound of the Crowd", "Love Action (I Believe in Love)", and "Open Your Heart"—had already been released as successful singles.
+Before the release of the band's third studio album Dare (1981), three of its tracks—"The Sound of the Crowd", "Love Action (I Believe in Love)", and "Open Your Heart"—had already been released as successful singles.
 With a hit album and three hit singles in a row, Virgin's chief executive Simon Draper decided to release one more single from the album before the end of 1981.
 His choice, "Don't You Want Me", instantly caused a row with Oakey, who did not want another single to be released because he was convinced that "the public were now sick of hearing" the band and the choice of the "poor quality filler track" would almost certainly be a disaster, wrecking the group's new-found popularity.
-The band felt the track was "our sort of Des O'Connor song."
-Virgin were adamant that a fourth single would be released and Oakey finally agreed on the condition that a large colour poster accompany the 7" single, because he felt fans would "feel ripped off" by the 'substandard' single alone.
+The band felt the track was "our sort of Des O'Connor song".
+Virgin were adamant that a fourth single would be released and Oakey finally agreed on the condition that a large colour poster accompany the 7" single, because he felt fans would "feel ripped off" by the "substandard" single alone.

 The Human League often added cryptic references to their productions and the record sleeve of "Don't You Want Me" featured the suffix of "100".
-This was a reference to The 100 Club, a restaurant/bar in Sheffield.
+This was a reference to The 100 Club, a restaurant and bar in Sheffield.